Photographs from First Unitarian Church exhibit on the architecture of Jamieson Parker, 1911-circa 1970

 Restrictions on Use

-The Oregon Historical Society is the owner of the materials in the Research Library and makes available reproductions for research, publication, and other uses.
-Written permission must be obtained from the Research Library before any publication use.
-The Society does not necessarily hold copyright to all of the materials in the collections.
-In some cases, permission for use may require seeking additional authorization from the copyright owners.
+The Oregon Historical Society owns the materials in the Research Library and makes available reproductions for research, publication, and other uses.
+The Society does not necessarily hold copyright to all materials in the collections.
+In some cases, permission for use may require seeking additional authorization from copyright owners.

 Administrative InformationReturn to Top